loveencounterflow/solr-minimal/README.md

     git clone https://github.com/loveencounterflow/solr-minimal.git

-gives a you a directory `solr-minimal` in your current directory.
-Rename it or move it if you want to; the following has to be read accordingly.
+which gives a you a directory `solr-minimal` in your current directory.
+Rename it or move it if you want to;
+the following has to be read accordingly.

-There's a daemon script `solr-minimal/etc-init.de/solr`; if you are on a typical Linux bos, that script should appear as `/etc/init.d/solr`, so make a link:
+There's a daemon script `solr-minimal/etc-init.de/solr`; if you are on a typical Linux box, that script should appear as `/etc/init.d/solr`, so make a link:

     cd /etc/init.d